fianulabs-demos/policies/README.md

 - [Fianu CLI](https://fianu.example.com) installed on your system.
 - [Git](https://git-scm.com/) for version control.
 - Basic knowledge of YAML and command-line operations.
+- Repository is onboarded to Fianu with `fianu session start` or the `fianu assets onboard` command

 ---